-IALA Recommendation R0103 - Training and Certification of VTS Personnel is a normative provision of IALA Standard 1050 Training and Certification and shall be observed if compliance with this Standard is claimed.
-To demonstrate compliance with the Recommendation the provisions of the associated Guideline need to be implemented.
+IALA Recommendation 0103 - Training and Certification of VTS Personnel is a normative provision of IALA Standard 1050 - Training and Certification and shall be observed if compliance with this Standard is claimed.
+To demonstrate compliance with the Recommendation the practices described in the associated Guidelines should be taken into account.